Please note : This post may be updated overtime with additional tips.

 Avoid walking into drugstores or supermarkets at night.

 Get yourself a pair of blue light blockers.
-These funky looking amber tinted glasses will suppress and filter any incoming blue light if you want to stay up a bit longer on your devices.
+These funky looking amber tinted glasses will suppress and filter any incoming blue light if you want to stay up a bit longer on your devices without suffering sleep wrecking melatonin depletion.
+Fyi the more darker the amber tint the better they are at stopping junk light from reaching your retina.
 Great options are Swannies or Twilight.

-Never lay down directly after eating because it can cause acid reflux and it’s just not the optimal position for your stomach to function properly when it comes to digestion.
+Never lay down directly after eating as it can potentially cause acid reflux and bottom line it’s just not the optimal position for your stomach to be in when it comes to digestion.

 That’s where the most deficient mineral in the human body comes into play.